-GIS – Technology
+GIS – TECHNOLOGY

-1-gis_technology_clip_image002_0000GIS1: Uni-compartmental system simulating the gastrointestinal tractconsisted of 1 Duran bottle with removable screw cap and a capacity of 1000 mL, made of borosilicate glass.
-The Duran bottle screw cap had 4 entries,two for sample and solutions, and the othersfor pH meter and temperature sensor.
-Duran bottle was put onto magnetic stirrer with ceramic heating plate and had a tabulator GL 32 to take the samples.
+GIS1: The basic structure of the in vitro system, simulating the gastrointestinal tract, consisted of 1 Duran bottle with a removable screw cap and a 1000 mL capacity made of borosilicate glass.
+The Duran bottle screw cap had four entries: two for samples and solutions, and the others for the pH meter and temperature sensor.
+The Duran bottle was put onto a magnetic stirrer with a ceramic heating plate and had a tabulator GL 32 to take the samples.

-GIS1 can be used in two phases, in the same configuration:
+GIS1 can be used in two phases in the same configuration:

-2-gis_technology_clip_image004_0000GIS2: In vitro colon transit is compartmented in three sections: C1 – ascending, C2 – transverse, C3 – descending colon.
-Each section consisted of of Duran bottle with a tabulator GL 32 to take the samples. pH was monitorised by a digital pH meter.
-The Duran bottles were put onto magnetic stirrer with ceramic heating plate.
-Optionally, another Duran bottle can be added to simulate the transit through stomach and small intestine.
+GIS2: In vitro, colon transit consists of three sections: C1 – ascending, C2 – transverse, C3 – descending colon.
+Each section consisted of of Duran bottle with a tabulator GL 32 to take the samples. pH was monitored by a digital pH meter.
+The Duran bottles were put on a magnetic stirrer with a ceramic heating plate.
+Optionally, another Duran bottle can be added to simulate the transit through the stomach and small intestine.

 GIS3: In vitro semiautomatic system for testing the viability of microbial strains